Find out what some of our graduates are doing today in pursuing their successful careers.

 Decoteau says when UTI was in the preliminary stages of putting together a Department of Defense career skills program, BMW immediately stepped forward, seeing the value veterans already bring to their organization at their dealerships around the country.

 Qualities like the desire to be a team player, a positive professional attitude and excellent interpersonal skills are just a few of the characteristics that help veterans make a positive contribution to the automotive industry.
-With a leading manufacturer like BMW leading the way to provide transitioning military members a valuable professional opportunity with a UTI education, military members in the program have plenty to look forward to after transitioning.

-For more information on the BMW MSTEP program, please contact April Rhodes, UTI’s Director of National Military Admissions by calling (602) 740-1393 or emailing her.
+For more information on the BMW MSTEP program, please contact April Rhodes, UTI’s Director of National Military Admissions, by calling (602) 740-1393 or emailing her.

 Universal Technical Institute of Illinois, Inc. is approved by the Division of Private Business and Vocational Schools of the Illinois Board of Higher Education.